Gr3eat/Courier/EasyIOC/Readme.md

 EasyIOC uses Castle.Windsor-style installers and attributes to automatically register all services from all application assemblies.
 This means, that the programmer, doesn't have to manuall call an installation extension method for each library.

+## How to use?
+There are two ways of installing your library with EasyIOC.
+You should consider,

 ## Why is it in the Courier repository?
 Currently, Easy IOC is not mature enough to be an external dependency.